davidgrier/nufab/README.md

 ## Requirements

 *nufab* runs under IDL version 8.3 or better on GNU/linux or MacOS systems.
-Some elements of hardware control, particularly cameras, requires additional interface libraries, which are distributed separately.
+Some elements of hardware control require additional interface libraries, which are distributed separately.

 ### Camera Libraries